Application deadline: 14 October 2016

 - Scholars at any level of seniority are eligible to apply, provided they have at least one university degree.

-- There are no restrictions regarding nationality.
-All scholars are requested to make their own provisions for health insurance.
+- All scholars are requested to make their own provisions for health insurance.

 Please send applications, including: